Keats/tera/docs/content/docs/_index.md

 wanted to get the current year.

 #### throw
 The template rendering will error with the given message when encountered.

 There is only one string argument:

 - `message`: the message to display as the error

+#### get_random
+Only available if the `builtins` feature is enabled.

+Returns a random integer in the given range.
+There are 2 arguments, both integers:

+- `start`: defaults to 0 if not present
+- `end`: required